fssa-batch3/karthik.pooraja__web_project/README.md

 - A alert will come.
 Click "Yes".
 The user's account details are deleted.

 - The use is redirected to the "User_entry"page.

+### Add flashcard: ( completed ✅ ) Scenario 1: add flashcard:

+- Log in as a user.
+Navigate to the vocabulary page.

+- the pattern of the flashcard which will be generated is shown  .

+- Fill the form .

+- Click the "Add flashcard" button.

+- Expected Result: The card will be added in the local storage.

+### Read flashcard: ( completed ✅ ) Scenario 1: Successfully edit account details Steps:

+- Log in as a user.
+Navigate to the profile page.

+- Click the "Edit Profile" button.

+- Update the account details.

+- Click the "Save Profile" button.

+- Expected Result: The user's account details are updated.

+### Update flashcard: ( completed ✅ ) Scenario 1: Successfully edit account details Steps:

+- Log in as a user.
+Navigate to the profile page.

+- Click the "Edit Profile" button.

+- Update the account details.

+- Click the "Save Profile" button.

+- Expected Result: The user's account details are updated.

+### Delete  flashcard: ( completed ✅ ) Scenario 1: Successfully edit account details Steps:

+- Log in as a user.
+Navigate to the profile page.

+- Click the "Edit Profile" button.

+- Update the account details.

+- Click the "Save Profile" button.

+- Expected Result: The user's account details are updated.

+### Flashcard filtration: ( completed ✅ ) Scenario 1:Seeing flashcard based on starting letter of the alphabet:

+- Log in as a user.
+Navigate to the profile page.

+- Click the "Edit Profile" button.

+- Update the account details.

+- Click the "Save Profile" button.

+- Expected Result: The user's account details are updated.